-I recently came across a question by my friend Madlen Nicolaus.
-She asked online about the most surreal places one can ever visit.
+I recently came across a question by a friend who asked people about the most surreal places one can ever visit.
 That’s a question I like!
 I’m a big fan of science fiction movies and surreal stories like the books from Haruki Murakami.
 I will not call it a quest, but I am fascinated to read about amazing (call them surreal) places in our world.
 Places we can actually visit…..only if we knew they existed.

 My friends question resulted in almost 50 magnificent places worldwide.
 I have made a selection of the Top 10 of which I have only visited one of these places: the Nazca lines in Peru.
 But I would love to visit more of them.
 If you think we can add more surreal places to visit, feel free to leave a comment with picture or link.
 What place do you know is of true surreality?
 What places do you miss on this list?
 Easter Island, the Star Wars film set in Tunesia, Golden Temple in Kyoto, Red Dunes in Namibia, Grand Canyon?
 You see, our world is full of surreal places.

 Now I will stop talking so you can enjoy the list.
 They are just a dream away… (and don’t forget to also check out part 2 of this blog post with more surreal places – link can be found at the end of this post).